craigyk/emtools/README.md

 Back in 1991 when this format was proposed, there were no great alternatives; XML didn't exist yet, but today it is still used despite the large number of better defined, flexible and already implemented alternatives (XML, JSON, YAML).  /rant

-I used to the pyparsing library to implement the parsing.
+I used the pyparsing library to implement the parsing.

 ### What is this repository for? ###